Small Business Loans for Women & Other Financing Options

 The Bottom Line

 Bank loans can offer lower interest rates than some online lenders and higher interest rates than others.
-It depends on the type of loan that you’re getting.
+It depends on the type that you’re getting.
 Make sure to read the fine print to determine whether a traditional bank loan is right for you.

-Small Business Loans from Credit Unions
+Loans from Credit Unions

 It can sometimes be easier to get approved for a business loan from a credit union.
 Credit unions can also have lower interest rates than other lenders since they aren’t in business to make a profit but are non-profits that are supposed to serve their members.
 You also might be able to borrow less than you would at a traditional bank since their minimums could be lower since they serve smaller companies.